RAIVNLab/MRL/README.md

 # - 500px side length maximum
 # - 50% JPEG encoded, 90% raw pixel values
 # - quality=90 JPEGs
-.train_and_eval/train/write_imagenet.sh 500 0.50 90
+./write_imagenet.sh 500 0.50 90
 ```

 #### Robustness Datasets

 We evaluate our trained models on 4 robustness datasets- ImageNet-V2/A/R/Sketch.
-Please refer to the respective repositories to download the datasets and additional documentation.
+For these datasets, we don't need FFCV, therefore, we just use PyTorch.
+Please refer to the respective repositories for additional documentation and download the datasets in the root directory.

 1. [ImageNetV2_pytorch](https://github.com/modestyachts/ImageNetV2_pytorch)
 2. [ImageNetA](https://github.com/hendrycks/natural-adv-examples)
 3. [ImageNetR](https://github.com/hendrycks/imagenet-r)
 4. [ImageNet-Sketch](https://github.com/HaohanWang/ImageNet-Sketch)

 ## Matryoshka Linear Layer
 `MRL.py` provides MRL linear layer, and it can be instantiated very easily using the following